Germanus (cousin of Justinian I)

-Germanus (Γερμανός; died 550) was an East Roman (Byzantine) general, one of the leading commanders of Emperor Justinian I (r.
+Germanus (Γερμανός; died 550) was an Eastern Roman general, one of the leading commanders of Emperor Justinian I (r.
 527–565).
-Germanus was Emperor Justinian's cousin, and a member of the ruling dynasty.
+Germanus was Emperor Justinian's cousin, thus also a member of the ruling dynasty.
 He held commands in Thrace, North Africa, and the East against Persia, and was slated to command the final Byzantine expedition against the Ostrogoths.
 Having married into the Gothic Amal royal line through his second wife Matasuntha and a distinguished service record, at the time of his sudden death, he was considered the probable heir to Emperor Justinian.

 Biography

 Origins and early career

 Germanus was born before 505, the nephew of Emperor Justin I (r.
 518–527) and thus cousin of Emperor Justinian I (r.
 527–565), and not his nephew, as is often erroneously stated.
 According to a statement in Jordanes's Getica, Germanus was a descendant of the noble Roman clan of the Anicii.
 The exact nature of his connection, however, if indeed it is anything more than a literary device to indicate noble descent, is unclear.
 Theodor Mommsen hypothesized that his mother could have been a daughter of Anicia Juliana.
 During the reign of Emperor Justin I, he was raised to high office (he is recorded as a vir illustris in a 519 letter addressed to him by Pope Hormisdas), eventually being appointed as magister militum per Thraciae.
 In this capacity, he scored a crushing victory over an invasion of the Antae.

 By 536, he was raised to the honorary consulate and the rank of patricius, and held the post of magister militum praesentalis.
 In that year, he was sent to North Africa to succeed Solomon as military commander, with the task of suppressing a large-scale mutiny of the Byzantine troops led by Stotzas.
 His tenure there, described by Procopius, was a thorough success.
 By appearing conciliatory and paying the arrears, he won over a large part of the mutinous army.
 He then defeated the remaining rebels under Stotzas at the Battle of Scalas Veteres in the spring of 537 and stabilized the situation by suppressing another conspiracy amongst his troops (cf. Maximinus) and restoring discipline.

 Germanus was recalled by Emperor Justinian in 539, and sent to Antioch in 540 at the outbreak of the Lazic War with Sassanid Persia.
 Heavily outnumbered by the Persians, he retreated to Cilicia and was unable to prevent the catastrophic sack of Antioch in the same year.
 In the next year, as Belisarius assumed command in the East, Germanus returned to Constantinople.